 Radioactivity in food

-Regulation (EURATOM) No. 3954/87 (amended by Regulation (EURATOM) No. 2218/89), for instance, entitles the European Commission to issue an emergency regulation specifying maximum permitted levels of radiological contamination in foodstuffs and feedstuffs in the event of a radiological accident or any other case of radiological emergency.
+Regulation (EURATOM) No 3954/87 established maximum permitted levels of radiation in foodstuffs and feedingstuffs in the event of a nuclear accident or any other case of radiological emergency.

-In response to the severe nuclear accident that occurred in Fukushima, Japan, in March 2011, Implementing Regulation (EU) No. 297/2011 was issued.
-Pursuant to this emergency regulation, the maximum permitted iodine-131, caesium-134 and caesium-137 levels specified in Regulations No. 3954/87, 944/89 and 770/90 were initially applied to the import of food and feed from the affected Japanese prefectures.
-Soon after, this Regulation was amended by currently valid Implementing Regulation (EU) No. 351/2011, Annex II of which specifies new maximum levels in agreement with the maximum values currently valid in Japan.
+In response to the serious reactor accident that occurred in Fukushima, Japan, in March 2011, Regulation (EU) No 297/2011 was issued.
+According to this emergency regulation, food and feed imports from the affected Japanese prefectures were initially subject to the maximum levels of iodine-131, caesium-134 and caesium-137 established in Regulations No 3954/87, 944/89 and 770/90, and shortly thereafter, this regulation was amended by Regulation (EU) No 351/2011, in Annex II of which new maximum levels were established in accordance with the levels in Japan.